kawogi/luanti-rs/luanti-protocol/README.md

 This is a library and does not contain any programs.
 For an example of how to use this library, see the `luanti-shark` crate.

-# Work in progress
+## Work in progress

-- Documentation is incomplete &amp; unreviewed.
+- Documentation is incomplete and unreviewed.

 - Reliable packet delivery transmission window size is fixed for now.